Vorlonhomeworld/BBCL/18 Random numbers and Loops.md

 ```

   The (setf \*random-state\*....) won't be seen or run, so this will give me the same value every time I run it.
-The reason for this is that computers are *deterministic* , that
+The reason for this is that computers are *deterministic* by
-is, the first step determines the next step.
-For example if we tell the computer we're counting and start with "1", it would likely determine the next step would be to
+nature, that is, the first step determines the next step.
+For example if we tell the computer we're counting and start with "1", it would likely determine the next step would
-count "2".
+be to count "2".
 With \*random-state\* used, it changes that first step every time based an algorithm  that's part of that function.
-I also call random state as "\*random-state\*"
+I also call random state as
-rather than as just "random-state" so that I can call this from anywhere in the program.
-I'm also using the \*random-state\* function to tell (make-random-state) what to use
+"\*random-state\*" rather than as just "random-state" so that I can call this from anywhere in the program.
+I'm also using the \*random-state\* function to tell
-to create that randomness as well.
+(make-random-state) what to use to create that randomness as well.

   The (make-random-state t) is a *boolean* function, that is, it's value can either be true or false (in Common Lisp, the word *nil* is sometimes used for false) only.
 By telling make-random-state that it's value is true it means that it's making a random state of a random state.
 Had we set it to nil it would have run and the numbers